josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/👑_the_female_sovereign_as_patriarchal_apex.md

 ---

-## 👑 I. Patriarchy Does Not Collapse Under Queenship
+## 👑 Patriarchy Does Not Collapse Under Queenship

 A common modern reading assumes that female monarchs represented a straightforward disruption of patriarchy.